Train at Univ. of Miami

 Mike joined in the formation of a new band with Sherwood Ball on guitar & vocals.
 They asked Jon Cowsill to join which he did for a while.
 Eventually the drum chair was filled by Jack Bruno (Tina Turner, Elton John, Joe Cocker).
 The band was called "Fast Forward" and played clubs around Los Angeles, A young music manager pursued the band to sign with him.
 He had a wealthy family behind him to back the band financially.
 He seemed well connected as well so the band signed on.

 Robert Margouleef was hired to produce the group and they recorded five songs together of which 3 were Mike's and one of the other songs he co-wrote with Sherwood.
 They played a showcase at the Roxy Theatre on Sunset Blvd. where RCA and Epic records attended to see about signing the band to a record contract.
 The show went well and the word was that both labels were interested.
 The record labels were calling the group's manager to setup a meeting to discuss signing the band but the young "green" manager went to Hawaii to party and didn't answer the calls.
 Needless to say, the labels moved on.
 RCA signed a band that Mike knew well, Mr. Mister.
 Fast Forward broke up shortly after that.

 Return to Songwriting & Producing

-Mike & Antoinette decided to retire from the computer consulting business so they sold everything and moved to a charming barrier island in Florida.
+They sold everything and retired to a beautiful barrier island in Florida.
 They completed their plan and built a new home.
 Mike completed his home studio and started composing, producing and engineering.
-Ann helped with background vocals, lyric suggestions and translation to Spanish for one of the songs.
+Ann helps with background vocals, lyric suggestions and translation to Spanish for one of the songs.
 She also sang co-lead vocals on some songs as well as all of the vocals on "On Earth With You".
 They are still a great team.